If you do not see the rule you need, consult the additional resource.

 Do not include honorifics (Dr., Col., Professor, etc.) when citing author names.
 Including these titles in the body of your document is acceptable.

-The author is NOT an umbrella organization, signatory, or any of the following:
+In the example above, the author is NOT an umbrella organization, signatory, or any of the following:

 Do not include acronyms for organizations listed as authors in the List of References or footnotes: